-To mark its fifth anniversary, the young Swiss brand Dussert has offered its new hybrid-powered Dussert Tri Zone DW400 limited edition GMT watch.
+To mark its fifth anniversary, the young Swiss brand Dussert has offered its new hybrid-powered Dussert Tri Zone DW400 limited edition GMT hybrid powered wristwatch.

 Frankly speaking, this is the very first time that I write about a watch from Dussert.
 To be even more sincere, only earlier today did I find out that such a brand exists.